ankitbko/ankitbko.github.io/_posts/2020-08-17-device-code-flow-using-msal-in-python.md

 layout: post
 title: Device Code Flow in Azure AD using Python's requests module and MSAL
 comments: true
-tags: [python, azure, oauth, msal, requests, device code]
+tags: [Python, azure, oauth, msal, requests, device code]
 description: Sample on how to integrate requests with MSAL to achieve device code flow
 ---

 > Repo: [https://github.com/ankitbko/python-requests-msal](https://github.com/ankitbko/python-requests-msal).

+If you have created any Python application that required integration with Azure Active Directory you would have most likely used an excellent library from Azure AD team called [MSAL for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).
+However there is no easy way to integrate it with [requests](https://requests.readthedocs.io/en/master/) library which is a very popular HTTP library for Python.

-I have written a sample application and reusable class to integrate python requests library with MSAL to get AD token using Device Code Flow.
-The code also serializes the *tokencache* in local file system which is useful for *CLI-type* application.
+I have written a sample application and reusable class to integrate Python requests library with MSAL to get AD token using [Device Code Flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
+Device Code Flow is typically used in a client side applications such as CLI.
+Therefore I have also implemented a *TokenCache* serialization/deserialization logic to persist the token in file system.
+This is similar to how [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) persists the token in `~/.azure` folder.

 Feel free to copy and use `auth.py` and `rest_service.py` in your own project.
 The files depends upon following PyPI -
 - [msal](https://pypi.org/project/msal/)